Wills, Trusts & Probate

 What is a healthcare directive and why is it important?

-A living will is a type of healthcare directive that specifically states your preferences regarding life-sustaining treatments, such as resuscitation or mechanical ventilation.
-It guides healthcare providers on what treatments you want or do not want in situations where you cannot express your wishes.
-A durable power of attorney for healthcare, on the other hand, appoints a person to make a wide range of healthcare decisions on your behalf.
-Both documents work together to provide comprehensive instructions and representation for your healthcare.
+A living will is a document that records specific preferences about life-sustaining treatments and end-of-life care, such as preferences regarding resuscitation or mechanical ventilation.
+It provides direct instructions to healthcare providers about treatments you do or do not want in certain situations.
+A durable power of attorney for healthcare, by contrast, names a person to make a wide range of healthcare decisions on your behalf when you cannot.
+Both documents work together to form a comprehensive approach: the living will communicates your explicit treatment preferences, while the durable power of attorney for healthcare ensures someone can interpret and apply those preferences in complex or unforeseen circumstances.

 Leave a Reply